Josiah Swinney, Criminal Defense Lawyer in Winamac, Pulaski County, Indiana

 Warrants and Probable Cause

-- Probable Cause: This is more than mere suspicion but less than the evidence required for conviction.
-It requires a reasonable belief, based on factual evidence, that a crime has been, is being, or will be committed.
+• Probable Cause: A reasonable belief, based on facts, that a crime has been or will be committed.

 Exceptions to the Warrant Requirement